r-pufky/docs/source/sphinx-build.rst

 Site documentation is generated using `sphinx`_ using a python virtual environment and a custom makefile.

+.. _sphinx-build:

 Building
 ********
-Using an `activated`_ virtual environment from the ``git/services/doc`` location.
+Using an `activated`_ virtual environment for the ``git/docs`` location.

 .. code-block::
-  :caption: One shot build and verification.
+  :caption: One shot build and link verification.

   make clean docs linkcheck

 .. code-block::
-  :caption: Build docs, then verify separately.
+  :caption: Build docs, then verify links separately.

   make clean docs
   make linkcheck